 This Scandinavian designed rooms kitchen fits neatly into the corner of the rectangular space, with its sleek white glossy cabinets adjacent to a small marble peninsular.
 This serves to divide the kitchen from the dining table, which in turn separates the living area from the kitchen.

-A set of domed circle mirrors above the dining area help to reflect light into the room and give some drama and appeal.
+A set of domed circle mirrors above the dining area helps to reflect light into the room and gives some drama and appeal.

-The Scandinavian inspired wooden beams also give a warm feel to the space, which contrasts nicely with the cooler blues, greys and whites, working in harmony to blend the areas together.
-If you like this particular element of the room, you may be interested in our other article on bedroom panelling ideas.
+If you like this particular element of the room, you may be interested in my other article on bedroom panelling ideas.

 6. Small open plan kitchen living room - Simplicity

-This small open plan space ticks a lot of the boxes by dispensing with a separate dining table and using only a breakfast bar as a divide to the living area.
-The kitchen has been placed in the corner of the space and possesses a basic white finish with simple grey countertops, a look that is modern and clutter-free.
+This small open-plan space ticks a lot of the boxes by dispensing with a separate dining table and using only a breakfast bar as a divider to the living area.
+The open-plan kitchen has been placed in the corner of the space and possesses a basic white finish with simple grey countertops, a look that is modern and clutter-free.

 The kitchen has a standard tiled floor for practicality over aesthetics, in contrast to the living area, which is carpeted in a warm neutral tone giving it a more cosy and opulent feel.
 The simple lines of the sofa and chairs provide a clean but comfortable look to the room whilst their tonal colours give a natural warmth to the overall feel.

-The only thing missing for me, other than it possibly be too minimalist, is some more plants and foliage to soften some of the edges.
+The only thing missing for me, other than it possibly being too minimalist, is some more plants and foliage to soften some of the edges.

-Whether your space is small, tall, narrow or large, there are many ways of accomplishing the perfect design for you and your family.
-If you can't find one complete design idea that you can use, simply use our numerous ideas as a guide.
+Whether your space is small, tall, narrow or you have a large space to play with, there are many ways of accomplishing the perfect design for you and your family.
+If you can't find one complete design idea that you can use, simply use my numerous ideas as a guide.

 You may find that some things may work in one space but not in another.
-Mix and match ideas until you find the ultimate compromise between them.
+Mix and match open-plan kitchen ideas until you find the ultimate compromise between them.
 Good luck!